lazean214/pretty_url/README.md

 # pretty_url
-Simple Script to demonstrate a pretty url or SEO friendly url.
+Simple Script to demonstrate a pretty url.
+Just for fun, I included a class autoload script to load the class.Routes.php